tds333/stdconfigparser/docu/description.rst

     long_key_with_different_words = Try to avoid but when needed use "_"

-Try to keep your keys lowercase if needed use the "_" as separator for words for better readability.
+Try to keep your options lowercase if needed use the "_" as separator for words for better readability.
-If you have the seldom need to have a structure in your keys you can use "/" between the words.
+If you have the seldom need to have a structure in your options you can use "/" between the words.
 With this you can build a tree like structure.
-All this is only a convention a key still is a simple string.
+All this is only a convention a option still is a simple string.
 It is up to the application to implement and document it.
-Don't use ":" in a key.
-Other INI file formats use this as key value separator and we want to avoid confusion here.
+Don't use ":" in a options.
+It is accepted as alternative separator to a value.

 Values